dagargo/emu3fs/README.md

 Installation
 ------------

-Simply run: make && sudo make install
+Simply run "make && sudo make install".

 Note that you will need the linux kernel headers to compile the module.